gtsteffaniak/blog/public/posts/2023/December/process_simplify_modules.md

 which is essential use to develope frontend webpages.

 As an aside, some have said webassembly may solve this.
-I believe webassembly will have a legacy similar to fusion, always being a few years off.
-My experience of webassembly has been very challenging.
-And I could see it being simplified in the future -- however, I truly see it following the exact same path as javascript.
+I believe webassembly will have a legacy similar to fusion energy -- always being a few years out of reach.
+My experience of webassembly has been full of frustration, but I could see it being simplified in the future.
+However, I truly see it following the exact same path as javascript.
 Meaning I see there being some usefully ways to implement webassembly, but without a standardized way to implement it will be doomed to fragmentation.

-### examples
+## examples

 ### Process for filebrowser